micahmaness/IWU-Hours/readme.txt

-US2:1 User can tell which locations are open based on green visual cues. -Micah US2:2 User can tell which locations are closed based on red visual cues. -Micah US2:3 User can see location closing soon based on visual warning cue. -Sam US2:4 User has the ability to view collective locations via drop down menu. -Matt
+US2:1 User can tell which locations are open based on green visual cues. -Micah US2:2 User can tell which locations are closed based on red visual cues. -Micah US2:3 User can see location closing soon based on visual warning cue. -Sam US2:4 User clicks on a cell denoted by a symbol on the left to view venue specific details. -Matt